Inverse problem for parameters identification in a modified SIRD epidemic model using ensemble neural networks: Introduction

 Fighting COVID-19 was at first driven by quarantine and other restriction measures.
 These were imposed because the mechanisms of infection were not well understood and the hospitals were overwhelmed.
 Later on, various degrees of restrictions were imposed in order to control the spread and, at the same time, let the economy recover.
 Thus many political decisions affected for better or for worse the transmission of the virus.

-As with many natural phenomena, mathematical modeling is by now one of the scientific pillars on which we build our understanding of the world.
-There is a growing body of mathematical models used at the moment for the spread of virus which are somewhat related to our approach in this note.
-We mention a few sources without any claim of completeness \cite{choisy2007mathematical, wakefield2019spatio, grassly2008mathematical, kucharski2020early,sardar2020assessment,schuttler2020covid,ferguson2020report,tsay2020modeling,grassly2008mathematical,schuttler2020covid}.
+Mathematical modeling is by now one of the scientific pillars on which we build our understanding of the world.
+It is a valuable tool that can be used in the assessment, prediction and control of infectious diseases, as it is the COVID-19 pandemic.
+There is a growing body of mathematical models used at the moment for the spread of virus which are related to our approach in this note.
+From the rich literature around this topic we sample the papers \cite{choisy2007mathematical, wakefield2019spatio, grassly2008mathematical, kucharski2020early,sardar2020assessment,schuttler2020covid,ferguson2020report,tsay2020modeling}.

-This turned out to be a valuable tool that can be used in the assessment, prediction and control of infectious diseases, as it is the COVID-19 pandemic.
-The purpose of this work is to develop a predictive model that can accurately assess the transmission dynamic of COVID-19.
+One popular choice used to mathematically model the epidemics is the $SIR$ model, appeared in \cite{rossjohn, ross1916application, ross1917application, kermack1991contributions1, kermack1991contributions2, kermack1933contributions3}.
+This is a compartmental model where an individual can be in one of the following $3$ states, at any given time: susceptible $(S)$, infected $(I)$ or recovered (in some sources removed) $(R)$.
+An extension of the $SIR$ model is the $SIRD$ model which considers the category of deaths as a separate compartment.

-One of the popular choice used to mathematically model the epidemic is the SIR model appeared in \cite{rossjohn,ross1916application,ross1917application,kermack1991contributions1,kermack1991contributions2,kermack1933contributions3}.
-This is a compartmental model where an individual can be in one of the following $3$ states, at any given time: susceptible $(S)$, infected $(I)$ or recovered $(R)$.
-Inside the latter category we also have the number of deaths.
-The basic model assumes constant evolution of the parameters over time.
+The epidemic $SIR/SIRD$ models are non-linear and the identification of the parameters is challenging, compared to the linear models where analytical approaches exist (Godfrey and DiStefano, \cite{godfrey}).
+For the case of non-linear models there are methods for identifying the parameters, that are assumed to be constant, by using Taylor series (Gun et al, \cite{gunn}; Pohjanpalo \cite{pohjanpalo}) or differential algebra (Audoly et al, \cite{audoly}; Eisenberg \cite{eisenberg}).
+Differential algebra can also be an useful tool in the case of time dependent parameters (Hadeler, \cite{hadeler}, Mummert, \cite{mummert}).
+Marinov et al, \cite{marinov}, also proposed a numerical scheme for coefficient identification in SIR epidemic models using the Euler-Lagrange equations.
+In the case of the stochastic models, parameter estimation is a type of statistical inference, procedures as least square estimation (Banks et al. \cite{banks}) or maximum likelihood estimation (Julier, \cite{julier}) being the most used techniques.

 Many studies have been done on the evolution of the pandemics around the world.
-The main goal of this paper is to analyze the evolution of the pandemic in Romania, though our methodology can be easily adapted to any country.
+For the case of Covid19 pandemic, the assessment and prediction of the spread as well as the identification of the parameters were rigorously and in detail studied in the papers \cite{lazebnik, bentout1, bentout2, bentout3, bentout4, petrica2020regime, petrica2020self, esquivel2021multi}.